theoBLT/indonesian/src/markdown/film.md

 ![Love for sale ][image-2]

 As he nears retirement, the main character hopes his son can take over the family Warung.
-The son doesn't see it this way — his definition of success is a corner office in a multinational company.
+The son doesn't see it this way — his definition of success is a corner office at a multinational company.

 This film ([IMDB](https://www.imdb.com/title/tt6366854/)) is a great story of the conflict between family tradition and modern ambitions.
 A great father-son love story, too.
 It's **not** on Netflix so get ready for a good dose of googling through dodgy streaming sites!